-The FTC is continuing to monitor violent media directed toward children, and appreciates the leadership of Senators Hollings, McCain, Gregg, and other Subcommittee members on this issue.
-In a September 2000 report, the agency reported that the entertainment industry targeted advertising and promotion of violent video games, movies, and music to children.(23) We received requests from Congress to take a variety of steps to follow up on this report.
-In particular, this Subcommittee requested that the FTC continue its efforts in child protection through three related initiatives: consumer research and workshops, an underage shopper retail compliance survey, and marketing and data collection.(24)
+The FTC is continuing to monitor violent media directed toward children, and appreciates the strong congressional support we have received on this issue.
+In a September 2000 report, the agency reported that the entertainment industry targeted advertising and promotion of violent video games, movies, and music to children.(24) We received requests from Congress to take a variety of steps to follow up on this report.
+In particular, this Subcommittee requested, through report language in the fiscal year 2002 bill, that the FTC continue its efforts in child protection through three related initiatives: consumer research and workshops, an underage shopper retail compliance survey, and marketing and data collection.(25)

-In response to these requests, in April 2001 the FTC released a follow-up report outlining improvements in the movie and electronic game industries but finding no appreciable change in the music industry's target marketing practices.[25]
-The agency released a second follow-up report in December 2001, finding that the movie and electronic game industries had made continued improvements.
-The December 2001 report also found that the music industry had made some progress in disclosing parental advisory label information in its advertising, but the Commission's review of advertising placement showed that the music industry had not altered its marketing practices since the September 2000 report.[26]
-The December report also described the results of a second underage shopper retail compliance survey.
+In response to these requests, in April 2001 the FTC released a follow-up report outlining improvements in the movie and electronic game industries but finding no appreciable change in the music industry's target marketing practices.(26) The agency released a second follow-up report in December 2001, finding that the movie and electronic game industries had made continued improvements.
+The December 2001 report also found that the music industry had made some progress in disclosing parental advisory label information in its advertising, but the Commission's review of advertising placement showed that the music industry had not altered its marketing practices since the September 2000 report.(27) The December report also described the results of a second underage shopper retail compliance survey.
 The FTC will release a third follow-up report in June 2002.
 In addition, as requested by this Subcommittee, the Commission's staff is conducting research on appropriate consumer education messages for parents.
-The Commission is also working to respond to the language in last year's appropriations bill regarding the marketing of on-line gambling sites to children.
-We will be reporting our findings and announcing a consumer education initiative in the near future.